ABOUT THIS COURSE

 1.40 – 3.00pm

-Working with highly able students to ensure top Composition grades
+Working with B-A/A* students to ensure top Composition grades

 - Ensuring high level students meet the Assessment Objective requirements and why these are crucial to your teaching

-- Examples of compositions, strategies and practical approaches to ensure that highly able students work to the highest standards and continue to make programme
+- Examples of compositions, strategies and practical approaches to ensure that students at Grades B to A/A* work to the highest standards

 - Skills requirements: how to demonstrate high level skills